MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/room.md

       tag.
     * Example: `[break-room] Someone in a nearby room with an obnoxious voice shouts "SOMEONE HELP!".`
 * `video surveilled`
-    * All [[Narrations|Data-Structure:-Narration]] sent to the Room will be narrated in all Rooms with the `video monitoring` tag with an indication of which Room the Narration originated in.
+    * All [Narrations](Narration.md) sent to the Room will be narrated in all Rooms with the `video monitoring` tag with an indication of which Room the Narration originated in.
     * While there is no limit to how many Rooms can have this tag, applying it to too many could negatively affect Alter Ego's performance.